InfoVis22/CovInsights/README.md

 ### Usage
 Run one of the following commands to start the app
-- npm start dev
+- npm run dev
-- npm start build
+- npm run build
-- npm start preview
+- npm run preview

 <!-- ROADMAP -->